perrette/iisd-cdstoolbox/README.md

     python download_variables.py --location Welkenraedt --cmip5 2m_temperature --view-all --width 2000
     python download_variables.py --help

+**Implemented Features**:

+- Download any ERA5 and CMIP5 variable directly to `csv` file, for any lon/lat location
-The variables are downloaded under `download`, and timeseries are extracted as csv file under `csv`.
+- The raw CDS API files are downloaded under `download`, and timeseries are extracted as csv file under `csv`.

-(work in progress)
+- Favourite locations can be defined in [locations.yml](locations.yml) and called with `--location` parameter, to avoid having to indicate `--lon`, `--lat` each time.
+- ERA5 is downloaded for the 2000-2019 period, CMIP5 for 2006-2100.
+- Default CMIP5 scenario is `rcp_8_5` (RCP 8.5) and default CMIP5 model is `ipsl_cm5a_mr`.
+- Any other model or and any other future scenario can be specified via `--model` and `--scenario` parameters.
+- CMIP5 data are downloaded for the whole globe (in zipped format), about 70Mb per variable and per model for the 2006-2100 period
+- ERA5 data are downloaded in predefined "tiles" (rectangles) of 5 degrees latitude and 10 degrees longitude, for easier re-use in nearby locations (no need to download the full file again)
+- Visualize results via `--view-timeseries`, `--view-region` or `--view-area` parameters (experimental).
+- Possibility to specify a different region via `--width` (experimental, with issues)

 **Planned features**:

 - more metadata to csv files (like units)
-- `--variable temperature` (or precip etc) flag that is defined across datasets, and comes with some post-processing (e.g. temperature in degrees Celsius)
+- `--variable temperature` (or precip etc) parameter that will be defined across datasets, and comes with some post-processing (e.g. temperature in degrees Celsius)
 - `--asset energy` parameter to download a predefined set of variables, and save these to one CSV file
-- bias-correction
+- bias-correction by combining CMIP5 and ERA5

+**Features under consideration**:

+- add support for more datasets ?

+**Known issues**:

+- Problems for longitudes outside the [0, 180] range: will be solved in a future release.

 ## netcdf to csv